Giant Food

 Environmental Notes

-• There are risks to turtles, sharks and seabirds with this fishery.
+• There are risks to turtles and seabirds with this fishery, but mitigation measures are in place.

 • This fishery is unlikely to have a significant impact on the sea bed.